 - a) In Free Flight events, provide each starting position with two time keepers in Championships or with at least one timekeeper for other contests.
 For fly-offs an additional timekeeper must be provided (i.e. three for Championships, at least two for other contests).
 All time keepers must have binoculars.
 Each starting position must be equipped with at least one tripod for supporting binoculars. - b) In F1E Championships each country and the reigning champion, if not a member of this national team, is allotted a pair of timekeepers for the first round by draw.
 In successive rounds all countries change timekeepers by moving one down the list of timekeepers.
-In other F1E competitions timekeepers are allocated to competitors in the order in which they arrive at the starting line, the organisers may define a working time during which the timekeepers remain available to each competitor.
+In other F1E competitions timekeepers are allocated to competitors in the order in which they arrive at the starting line.